Strong Banach Property (T) for Simple Algebraic Groups of Higher Rank: Abstract

 \section{Abstract}

-{In \cite{laf-duke,laf-jta}, Vincent Lafforgue proved strong Banach property (T) for $SL_3$ over a non archimedean local field $F.$ In this paper, we extend his results to $Sp_4$ and therefore to any connected almost $F$-simple algebraic group with $F$-split rank $\geq 2.$ As applications, the family of expanders constructed from any lattice of such groups does not admit a uniform embedding in any Banach space of type $>1,$ and any affine isometric action of such groups in a Banach space of type $>1$ has a fixed point.}
+{In \cite{laf-duke,laf-jta}, Vincent Lafforgue proved strong Banach property (T) for $SL_3$ over a non archimedean local field $F.$ In this paper, we extend his results to $Sp_4$ and therefore to any connected almost $F$-simple algebraic group with $F$-split rank $\geq 2.$ As applications, the family of expanders constructed by finite quotients of a lattice in such a group does not admit a uniform embedding in any Banach space of type $>1,$ and any affine isometric action of such a group, or of any cocompact lattice in it, in a Banach space of type $>1$ has a fixed point.}